clue/reactphp-buzz/README.md

 $body->getContents(); // throws BadMethodCallException
 ```

+Note how [timeouts](#timeouts) apply slightly differently when using streaming.
+In streaming mode, the timeout value covers creating the underlying transport
+connection, sending the HTTP request, receiving the HTTP response headers and
+following any eventual [redirects](#redirects).
+In particular, the timeout value
+does not take receiving (possibly large) response bodies into account.

 If you want to integrate the streaming response into a higher level API, then
 working with Promise objects that resolve with Stream objects is often inconvenient.
 Consider looking into also using [react/promise-stream](https://github.com/reactphp/promise-stream).